• Home

 13 Friday Apr 2012

-Posted by Alame Leadership in Self Leadership
+Posted Self Leadership

-“We generally change ourselves for one of two reasons: inspiration or desperation.”
+in“We generally change ourselves for one of two reasons: inspiration or desperation.”
 Jim Rohn

 Inspiration and desperation: These are the best places to start, and foundation of, true lasting change.